rabe42/spipes/Readme.md

 A sender is the adapter of an application, which has to send messages to other part of the system.
 It hides the complexity of the protocol and provides a unique sequence number for every message, send from this 'originator'.

 This implies also, that there are probably more than one originator on each host.
+This leads to the fact, that the originator cannot be just a FQDN.
+As a originator may be also a destination, a URI is the correct definition of a originator.

+## Open Points
+[ ] Define the resiliant behaviour.

 # Receiver
 ## Responsibility